seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     to refuse, downgrade or promote anything** (§4) — they are read over `H_NOISE` and the target is not on that clock, so a run that gates on them deletes correct setups.
 A run that believes a pair disqualifies a setup records the objection and publishes.
-45. **Every printed catalyst item carries BOTH its impact tag and its status word** (§2), checked per printed item and not per section, collapsed line included, and no item under `ВПЕРЕДИ` or `ДАЛЬШЕ` lacks a date or names an event that has closed.
+45. **Every printed catalyst item carries its impact tag** (§2), checked per printed item and not per section, collapsed line included; **no status word appears but `НЕ ПОДТВЕРЖДЕНО` on a `reported` date**, and no item under `ВПЕРЕДИ` or `ДАЛЬШЕ` lacks a date or names an event whose date has passed. **Corrected in place at `2026-09-28-a`.**
 46. **Every dated catalyst printed, and every setup whose thesis rests on a dated event, carries `dclass` `primary` or `archive`** (§2, §6).
 At `none` nothing is published on the date; at `reported` only the collapsed-line form of item 66 is published, and no setup and no dated prohibition may rest on it.
-47. **Every name in `ИЗБЕГАТЬ` has a backing entry dated TODAY** (§2), and no name stands there for want of a structural row.
+47. **RETIRED at `2026-09-28-a` by the owner's decision of 24.09.2026** — as item 12.
-48. **Every `СОЗРЕВАЕТ` candidate the anchor pass produced was published or refused by a named rule** (§4). «Нет достойных кандидатов.» was printed only where that pass produced none.
+48. **Every forward candidate the hunt produced — list or book — was published, printed in `# КАТАЛИЗАТОРЫ` with its price, or refused by a named rule** (§4, §6). «Нет достойных кандидатов.» was printed only where that pass produced no item, and with its coverage (§2). **Corrected in place at `2026-09-28-a`.**
 49. **Every price printed in `# BTC` was computed from the structural `btc` object and its derivation is in the log** (§2, §12).
 A level in that section with no line in the appendix is a level nobody can check, on the section the rest of the answer hangs from.
 50. **The side of every published list setup was produced by executing `marketRegime` on that coin's own structural row, re-expressed at its frozen price** (§2), and no side rests on the ratio in a coin whose own regime admits only the other one, or neither.
-51. **Every live row carries the zone the previous run published**, and every change to a row names the price event behind it (§4).
-A status that moved with no event behind it is a re-cut, and the row is restored.
+51. **RETIRED at `2026-09-28-a` by the owner's decision of 24.09.2026** — it required every live row to carry the zone the previous run published, which is the anchoring the owner retired (§0, §4).
 52. **Every published trade prints `Структура` beside its levels** (§4) — the coin's own 30- and 90-day extremes, labelled as history and never as an objective.
 53. **No published side fades the coin's own trend** (§2).
 A short on a coin whose own